TalentChamba/crud/README.md

 Note: Currently, the PostControllerTest is not working as expected.
 We are actively working on fixing this issue.

+## Side Notes

+- We use Laravel Breeze for scaffolding the authentication system, providing a minimal and simple starting point for building our application.
+- The `spatie/laravel-activitylog` package is used for logging user activities in our application.

 ## Contributing

 Please read the CONTRIBUTING.md file for details on our code of conduct and the process for submitting pull requests.